HoaxShark/BattleBarn/README.md

 I think a better way of detecting damage and how players kill other players would have been to use casting or another method better suited that I wasn't aware of when making it.
 This meant it was very difficult when trying to determine which player killed another player, hence making a score system troublesome and require a lot of assistance to help create.

-All in all I have learned a lot from this project and hope to improve upon my perhaps inefficienct programming techiques in future projects.
+All in all I have learned a lot from this project and hope to improve upon my perhaps inefficient programming techiques in future projects.

 ### Blog - Beren
 Hello, I'm another programmer, I worked on generating a UI with the main menu and the in game UI and helped with ability mechanics, unfortunately a lot of what I did at the start of the project didn't make it into the main game, I felt as though even though I had never worked with unreal I had been very productive at the start of the project, however due to some mistakes with version control and working on seperate builds much of what I had done at the start of the project never made it into the game.
 In my next project I feel as though I need to keep up my enthusiasm and work ethic throughout the project.
 I think in the next game I would enjoy working in C++ much more as I understand how C++ works with unreal much better.
 I have to commend Adrian for helping out and doing a substantial amount of the game.